cjimti/imti/content/post/2022-05-25-go-linear-algebra-10-high-performance.md

 - Linear Algebra in Go
 ---

-This final article in the series covers **high-performance computing** techniques for linear algebra in Go.
-We'll explore BLAS/LAPACK integration, parallel operations, memory optimization, and benchmarking.
+This final article in the series covers **high-performance computing** techniques for linear algebra in Go: BLAS/LAPACK integration, parallel operations, memory optimization, and benchmarking.

 <!--more-->